 The Remuneration and Audit Committee must have a minimum of 2 non-executive directors.
-Currently the Committee members are Mr Scott, Dr Congreve and Mr Amos.
+Currently the Committee members are Mr Scott (Chair), Dr Congreve and Mr Amos.
 The Committee operates under terms of reference approved by the Board.
 It is responsible for undertaking a broad review of, ensuring compliance with, and making recommendations in respect of, the Company's internal financial controls, legal compliance obligations and remuneration policies.
 It is also responsible for:

-- review of audit assessment of the adequacy and effectiveness of internal controls over the Company's accounting and financial reporting systems, including controls over computerised systems; - review of the audit plans and recommendations of the external auditors; - evaluating the extent to which the planned scope of the audit can be relied upon to detect weaknesses in internal control, fraud and other illegal acts; - review of the results of audits, any changes in accounting practices or policies and subsequent effects on the financial statements and make recommendations to management where necessary and appropriate; - review of the performance and fees of the external auditor; - audit of legal compliance including trade practices, corporations law, occupational health and safety and environmental statutory compliance and, once listed, compliance with the Listing Rules of the ASX; - supervision of special investigations when requested by the Board; - setting and reviewing compensation policies and practices of the Company; - setting and reviewing remuneration of the Directors, Chief Executive Officer and members of the executive team; and - setting and reviewing the Company's equity plans for employees and/or Directors.
+- review of audit assessment of the adequacy and effectiveness of internal controls over the Company's accounting and financial reporting systems, including controls over computerised systems; - review of the audit plans and recommendations of the external auditors; - evaluating the extent to which the planned scope of the audit can be relied upon to detect weaknesses in internal control, fraud and other illegal acts; - review of the results of audits, any changes in accounting practices or policies and subsequent effects on the financial statements and make recommendations to management where necessary and appropriate; - · review of the performance and fees of the external auditor; - audit of legal compliance including trade practices, corporations law, occupational health and safety and environmental statutory compliance, and compliance with the Listing Rules of the ASX; - supervision of special investigations when requested by the Board; - · setting and reviewing compensation policies and practices of the Company; - · setting and reviewing remuneration of the Directors, Chief Executive Officer and members of the executive team; and - setting and reviewing the Company's equity plans for employees and/or Directors.

+All members of the Committee meet twice during the year in each of its Remuneration and Audit capacities.
 In undertaking these tasks the Remuneration and Audit Committee meets separately with management and external auditors where required.
 The Committee also seeks assurances from the Chief Executive Officer and Chief Financial Officer in respect of the accuracy and compliance of the Company's annual and half-year financial statements.